Do I Have a Strong Whiplash Injury Claim?

 women looking at crashed car wondering if she can file a whiplash injury claims

 The worst types of car accidents are the ones you cannot see coming.
-As car and truck accident attorneys, we hear countless stories of rear-end, sideswipe and t-bone accidents that result in serious injuries.
+As car and truck accident attorneys, we hear countless stories of rear-end, sideswipe and t-bone accidents that result in severe injury.
 One of the most common injuries is whiplash.
 In the U.S. alone, there are an average of three million new whiplash injury claims that occur each year.
-Our whiplash injury lawyers will be able to advise you on the next steps to take as you recover from your injuries.
+Our whiplash lawyers will be able to advise you on the next steps to take as you recover from whiplash.

-Today, we will outline what a whiplash is, how it occurs and how our team can help you navigate your case toward fair compensation
+Today, we will outline what whiplash is, how it occurs, how to prevent whiplash and how our team can help you navigate your case toward fair compensation after experiencing a neck injury from a car accident.

 Defining Whiplash

-Whiplash is a soft tissue injury,often to the neck or back, that occurs when the body experiences a sudden movement, causing an extension or flexion of the neck that damages spinal joints, discs, ligaments, cervical muscles or nerve roots.
-Attorneys may also refer to this injury as a cervical sprain or strain, neck sprain or strain, myofascial injury, hyperflexion or a hyperextension.
+Whiplash is a soft tissue injury, often to the neck or back, that occurs when the body experiences a sudden movement, causing an extension or flexion of the neck that damages spinal joints, discs, ligaments, cervical muscles or nerve roots.
+Whiplash lawyers may also refer to this injury as a cervical sprain or strain, neck sprain or strain, myofascial injury, hyperflexion or a hyperextension.

-For example, if you were a victim of a rear-end accident where the other driver ran a red light and struck you on the driver’s side of your vehicle, you may experience a rapid extension of your neck and result in a whiplash.
+For example, if you experience rear-end collision neck pain due to a car accident where the other driver ran a red light and hit you, you may experience a rapid extension of your neck and experience whiplash or a concussion.

 Whiplash has five different grades that compile mild to severe symptoms.
-For example, a Grade 0 injury may leave the victim feeling sore for a few days while a Grade 4 leaves lasting injuries in the form of chronic pain and permanent tissue damage.
+For example, a Grade 0 injury may leave the victim feeling sore for a few days after experiencing a whiplash from a side impact.
+A Grade 4 whiplash may leave lasting injuries in the form of chronic pain and permanent tissue damage.

 A whiplash injury claim may include one or many of the following symptoms: